 Potty training is stressful, but it doesn’t have to be!
 Get my NEW book now, potty train in 3 days, and flush your frustrations goodbye!
 Simply click the link below to check it out on Amazon: 3-Day Potty Training Boot Camp

 1. Go in order

-Somehow, somewhere there is probably a child who learned how to hold his urine through the night before he learned to do it when he was awake.
+Somehow, somewhere there is probably a child who learned how to hold his urine through the night before he learned how to do it when he was awake.
 But, this certainly isn’t the norm.
-The vast majority of kids only make it through a night without the need for rubber sheets after they’re in control when they’re conscious.
+The vast majority of kids only make it through a night without the need for diapers after they’re in control when they’re conscience.

 You don’t have to limit your child’s consumption of liquids at all hours – here’s one ice cube for the day Frances, make it last.
 But timing is everything.
 Following dinner, keep fluids to a minimum and limit those fluids to water.
 It’s nature’s juice, after all.

 8. Go potty before bed

 It’s a given that you should instruct your child to go potty before they hit the hay, but don’t just do it once: do it twice.
 An hour or so before bed, take your child to the restroom.
 Then do it again right before you turn down the covers.
 This helps assure that when the sandman visits, he doesn’t need Clorox.